boris-kz/CogAlg/README.md

 Any prediction has two components: what and where.
 We must have both: value of prediction = precision of what * precision of where.
-That “where” is currently neglected: statistical ML methods represent S-T dimensions much more coarsely than the inputs.
+That “where” is currently neglected: statistical ML methods represent coordinates much more coarsely than the inputs.
 Hence, precision of where (spans of and distances between patterns) is degraded, and so is predictive value of combined representations.
-There is no such default degradation of positional information in my method.
+That's not the case here because my top-level patterns are contiguous.

 Core algorithm is 1D: time only.
 Our space-time is 4D, and average match is presumably equal over all dimensions.
 That means patterns defined in fewer dimensions will be only slices of actual input, fundamentally limited and biased by the angle of scanning / slicing.
 Hence, initial pixel comparison should also be over 4D at once, or at least over 3D for video and 2D for still images.
 This full-D-cycle level of search is a universe-specific extension of core algorithm.